smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 exchange this refresh token for a new access token when the current access token expires (see step 5 below).
 A refresh token should be bound to the same `client_id` and should contain the same set of claims as the access token with which it is associated.
+The authorization server's response MUST include the HTTP "Cache-Control" response header field with a value of "no-store," as well as the "Pragma" response header field with a value of "no-cache."

 Apps SHOULD store tokens in app-specific storage locations only, not in system-wide-discoverable locations.
 Access tokens SHOULD have a valid